 I’ve made a lot of versions of cream cheese icing over the years, but this recipe is my favorite easy, pipeable frosting.

 It’s a little different than traditional cream cheese frosting because it’s made without powdered sugar and without butter.
-Instead, it uses granulated sugar (check out my super popular whipped buttercream frosting recipe that also uses granulated sugar) and all cream cheese.
+Instead, it uses granulated sugar (check out my super popular whipped buttercream frosting recipe that also uses granulated sugar), cream cheese, and heavy cream.

 This frosting is so thick and fluffy and creamy that you’d never guess that it has granulated sugar in it.